KevinJDurant/OpenTorrentSite/README.md

 - [ ] Remove torrent
 - [ ] Edit torrent description

-For a full overview of available features and what's to come see [this gist](https://gist.github.com/KevinJDurant/690ff206779582a404d481ab0a165519).
-Note: a lot of parts will probably be insecure during the early stages of development.

 ## Open Source Credits for OpenTorrentSite:
 * BCrypt compatibility library: